joergmlpts/usb-camera/README.md

 # USB Camera on Linux

-This repository provides Python code to connect a microscope, or another USB camera, to Linux and show its picture, take photos and record videos.
+This repository provides Python code to connect a microscope, or another USB camera, to Linux and show its video stream, take photos and record videos.
 It looks like this:

 ![GUI](/images/gui.png)